Distinct Distances: Open Problems and Current Bounds: Higher dimensions

 \begin{problem} Find the asymptotic value of $D_d^o(n)$ for $d\ge4$. \end{problem}

-\paragraph{Restricted point sets.} Charalambides \cite{Chara13} considered the case where a set of $n$ points is contained in a constant-degree curve $C$ in $\RR^d$ (i.e., the $d$-dimensional variant of Problem \ref{pr:curves}).
-He showed that if $C$ contains an \emph{algebraic helix} (see \cite{Chara13} for a description of this family of curves.
-In $\RR^2$ and $\RR^3$ the only algebraic helices are lines and circles) the points may determine only $O(n)$ distinct distances.
-On the other hand, if $C$ does not contain any algebraic helices, the points on it determine $\Omega(n^{5/4})$ distinct distances.
-We denote by $D_{\text{\em curve}}^{(d)}(n)$ the minimum number of distinct distances that are determined by $n$ points on a $d$-dimensional curve which does not contain an algebraic helix.
+\paragraph{Restricted point sets.} Charalambides \cite{Chara13} considered the case where a set of $n$ points is contained in a constant-degree curve $\gamma$ in $\RR^d$.
+Note that this is the $d$-dimensional variant of Problem \ref{pr:curve}.
+Charalambides showed that when $\gamma$ contains an \emph{algebraic helix}, the points may determine only $O(n)$ distinct distances (see \cite{Chara13} for a description of algebraic helices.
+In $\RR^2$ and $\RR^3$ the only algebraic helices are lines and circles).
+On the other hand, if $\gamma$ does not contain any algebraic helices, the points on it determine $\Omega(n^{5/4})$ distinct distances.
+Raz \cite{Raz16} improved this bound to $\Omega(n^{4/3})$ distinct distances, matching the current best planar bound.
+We denote by $D_{\text{\em curve}}^{(d)}(n)$ the minimum number of distinct distances that are determined by $n$ points on constant-degree curve in $\RR^d$ that does not contain an algebraic helix.

-\begin{problem} Find the asymptotic value of $D_{\text{\em curve}}^{(d)}(n)$. \end{problem} In the rather special case of curves that have a polynomial parametrization, Raz, Sharir, and Solymosi \cite{RSS14} improve Charalambides' bound to $\Omega(n^{4/3})$.
-In this case, the only restriction on the curve is that it must not contain any lines (i.e., no other type of algebraic helix has such a parametrization).